MaxGabriel/maxgabriel.github.com/_posts/2013-03-25-Categories.md

 Category methods override their class's methods,

 The exception to the rule that categories override the class's methods is `+load`, [which is special cased](http://www.mikeash.com/pyblog/friday-qa-2009-05-22-objective-c-class-loading-and-initialization.html) to be invoked in the class *and* in every category on that class.
 In addition to swizzling, you can use this feature to backport methods

+// Using categories to enable UIStoryboardSegue unwinds
+    -- Useful for triggering back button in some other way, or whatever.
+    -- Enables any generic action directly from storyboards -- doesn't have to be a segue.

 // Something on answering SO questions with a category.